phpbenchmarks/symfony/README.md

 You can compare results between Apache Bench and Siege, PHP 5.6 to 7.2 and versions of your favorites PHP code.

+## What is this repository ?

+It's benchmark source code for Symfony 2.7.

+You can find how we benchmark it [here](http://www.phpbenchmarks.com/en/benchmark-protocol).

 ## Symfony 2.7.35

 Benchmark | Score